EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 The `layer_global_max_pooling_1d()` layer collapses the remaining CNN output into one dimension so we can finish it off with a densely connected layer and the sigmoid activation function.

 This might not end up being the best CNN configuration, but it is a good starting point.
 One of the challenges when working with CNNs is to ensure that we manage the dimensionality correctly.
 The length of the sequence decreases by `(kernel_size - 1)` for each layer.
-For this input, we have a sequence of length `max_length = 30`, which is decreased by `(5 - 1) = 4` resulting in a sequence of 26, as show in the printed output of `simple_cnn_model`.
+For this input, we have a sequence of length `max_length = 30`, which is decreased by `(5 - 1) = 4` resulting in a sequence of 26, as shown in the printed output of `simple_cnn_model`.
 We could create seven layers with `kernel_size = 5`, since we would end with `30 - 4 - 4 - 4 - 4 - 4 - 4 - 4 = 2` elements in the resulting sequence.
 However, we would not be able to do a network with 3 layers of
 `kernel_size = 7` followed by 3 layers of `kernel_size = 5` since the resulting sequence would be `30 - 6 - 6 - 6 - 4 - 4 - 4 = 0` and we must have a positive length for our sequence.
 Remember that `kernel_size` is not the only argument that will change the length of the resulting sequence.